enbeec/blog/content/posts/minimal-ansible-terraform.md

 It may seem like you'd want to use the `local_sensitive_file` resource for the initial file write, but think a bit about what that means.
 Sensitive simply means redacted in log output -- the *contents* remain in state.
 But since we use a provisioner to "process" the contents after visiting the base resource there will **always be a state mismatch, triggering a replacement**.
 The `terraform_data` resource stabilizes around the `input` which can also conveniently be referenced in a `when = destroy` execution (unlike variables, locals or resources).
 You then perform the initial write as a prequel side effect to the `ansible-vault` invocation.

 It's a little hacky but I get to move on and cement my knowledge of how Terraform's `declaration + state = convergence` schtick fits together.
+Also, please note the calls to `sensitive()`.
+This ensures that provisioners don't dump your secrets to the console.
+You can always use `ansible-vault` with `--vault-pass-file` to read what you wrote.

 ```hcl
 variable "host_name" {